Table of Contents

 With nearly half of all users logging in to shop there are a lot of new customers ready to be reached.
 The next step is to reach your potential new customers by connecting your store.

 Whatever platform you use, Shopify, WooCommerce or BigCommerce, you can easily connect to Pinterest and begin selling.
 When your store is connected, Pinterest will automatically pull through the meta-data, such as the name, price and availability, from your product page to a pin.
 Pinterest refers to this as a Product Pin, which is a type of Rich Pin.

 Pinterest also now offers Buyable Pins, where retailers can sell directly on the Pinterest platform.

-How to sync Your Shopify Store
+How to connect Pinterest to Shopify

 By linking your Shopify store to Pinterest you can easily promote products you are selling in your store.

 There are two ways to connect your accounts: